 The story petered out for the time being — gladly.
 I was disillusioned by that escapade but happy to be homeward bound again, flying from Miami to LA with a stopover in New York.
 But the date was March 30, 1981: Reagan got shot.
 I heard the news as soon as we touched down at La Guardia.
 I called Eliane from a pay phone.
 She already had me booked on the Eastern Airlines shuttle to Washington to join the news coverage.

 From National Airport in DC, I called Mike Evans, the White House Photographer, then took a cab to his house.
 Mike, still in shock, was with the president when it happened.
 Other friends of his were already there drinking, watching a news-clip looping on TV, playing out the scene of mayhem over and over.
 We concluded that if Reagan hadn’t raised his hand to wave at bystanders, he wouldn’t have caught the ricocheted bullet that punctured his lung.
 It would have gone past him and struck Mike.

-Something stirred at the boundary of my awareness; a thought that was not quite there but I could tell it was not quite right.
-I couldn’t escape the fatuous suspicions that crept into my head and grew on the trellis of my imagination.
-Perhaps I’d been reading too much Robert Ludlum and John LeCarré.
-At any rate, I was still reeling over the unexpected collapse of my POW story and paramilitary misadventure.
-Without given time to reflect, I was tossed into the turmoil of covering a presidential assassination attempt, in which my friend and fellow photographer had narrowly escaped getting shot himself, maybe killed.
-Words from Yeats also came to mind, close enough in context:
+Something stirred at the boundary of my attention; a thought that was not quite there and not quite right.
+Fatuous suspicions crept into my head and grew on the trellis of my imagination.
+I’d been reading too much Graham Greene and John LeCarré.
+At any rate, I was reeling over the unexpected collapse of my POW story and paramilitary misadventure.
+Without time to reflect, I was now covering a presidential assassination attempt in which my friend and fellow photographer had narrowly escaped getting shot himself, maybe killed.
+Words from Yeats came to mind, close enough in context: